learn-co-curriculum/programming-univbasics-expression-and-evaluation-defined/README.md

 > **Definition**: Expression: A combination of information called _data_ and
 > _symbols_ indicating how to combine _data_ called _operators_.

-That should align with you experience of having a conversation with IRB from the previous lesson.
+That should align with your experience of having a conversation with IRB from the previous lesson.
 Think about `255 / 5`.
 Which parts of the expression are _data_?
 Which parts are _operators_?